LenonBordini/DevBox.WkHtmlToPdf/README.md

 A simple wrapper for [wkhtmltopdf](https://wkhtmltopdf.org/), enabling conversion of **HTML** or **Razor Views** directly into **PDF files** within [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet) applications.

-> This is a refactor from [Wkhtmltopdf.NetCore](https://github.com/fpanaccia/Wkhtmltopdf.NetCore-deprecated) since is deprecated.
+> This is a refactor from [Wkhtmltopdf.NetCore](https://github.com/fpanaccia/Wkhtmltopdf.NetCore-deprecated) since is deprecated.\
+> It's also important to read this [recommendations](https://wkhtmltopdf.org/status.html#recommendations).

 ---

-## Instalation
+## Installation

-1. Add package to your project:
+1. Add **DevBox.WkHtmlToPdf** package to your project:

 ```bash
 dotnet add package DevBox.WkHtmlToPdf